Sarah-Bue/budget-buddy/README.md

 - The months are marked in the left-most vertical column and are displayed in chronological order.
 - The categories are marked along the header row and are displayed in the same order as they were in the *Add Expenses* menu to maintain coherence.
 - A total row was added as the right-most vertical row to show totals per category per month.
-- Abbrviated versions of the category names were used in the header row to allow for for easier reading and to fit within the confines of a compact table layout
+- Abbreviated versions of the category names were used in the header row to allow for easier reading and to fit within the confines of a compact table layout

 <details>
 <summary>Month View</summary>